 Our last study was about a leper whom Jesus had healed.
 After the man was healed Jesus strongly encouraged the leper not to tell anyone, but he ignored Jesus’ request anyway.
 Next we are told that Jesus went into the wilderness and prayed.
 When we come to this study (Matthew 9:1-8; Mark 2:1-12; Luke 5:17-26), we discover that “some days” had passed when He returned home.

 When He had come back to Capernaum several days afterward, it was heard that He was at home.
 Mark 2:1 (NASB)

 Getting into a boat, Jesus crossed over the sea and came to His own city.
-Matt.
-9:1 (NASB)
+Matthew 9:1 (NASB)

 If we combine the facts provided to us by Matthew and Mark, we discover that Jesus had returned to the city of Capernaum, His current home, by crossing the Sea of Galilee.
 Luke adds that crowds of people had discovered that Jesus was back home and had come to Him.